CapitaLand: History

 In 2000, Pidemco Land and DBS Land merged to form CapitaLand Group Pte.
 Ltd.

-On 19 November 2002, CapitaLand Ascendas REIT (CLAR) was listed on SGX-ST. Formerly known as Ascendas Real Estate Investment Trust, CLAR is Singapore’s first and largest listed business space and industrial REIT.
+On 19 November 2002, CapitaLand Ascendas REIT (CLAR) was listed on SGX-ST. Formerly known as Ascendas Real Estate Investment Trust, CLAR is Singapore's first and largest listed business space and industrial REIT.

 In 2017, CapitaLand came into controversy when the company attempted to evict the Franses Art Gallery from the Cavendish Hotel in London.
 CapitaLand acquired the property in August 2012.
 The case would go to the Supreme Court of the United Kingdom, which ruled against CapitaLand and upheld Franses Art Gallery's request for a new 15-year lease.

 On 14 January 2019, the Group announced that it would acquire Ascendas-Singbridge, a real estate group, from Temasek Holdings in an S$11B deal, which was completed on 30 June 2019.
 On 3 July 2019, it announced that Ascott Residence Trust (Ascott Reit) and Ascendas Hospitality Trust would be merged, forming Asia's largest hospitality trust with S$7.6b in combined assets.

 On 22 January 2020, CapitaLand Mall Trust (CMT) and CapitaLand Commercial Trust (CCT) announced the merger of both REITs to form CapitaLand Integrated Commercial Trust (CICT), which would become the largest Singapore REIT and one of the largest REITs in the Asia Pacific with an asset base of S$22.4 billion.

 On 22 March 2021, CapitaLand Group announced the proposed restructuring of its business.

-On the 20th of September 2021, CLI debuted on the Singapore Stock Exchange under the trading name CapitaLandInvest and stock code, 9CI.
+On 20 September 2021, CLI debuted on the Singapore Stock Exchange under the trading name CapitaLandInvest and stock code, 9CI.

 On 27 September 2021, CapitaLand Ascendas REIT brought its London data centre footprint to five in 2023 by buying the 31MW Chess Building data centre from Digital Realty for £125.1m ($159m).

 In March 2024, CapitaLand India Trust acquired an industrial property from developer Nalanda Shelter Private in the Indian state of Pune for 7.73bn Indian rupees (€86m).

+In March 2026, it was reported that the company was in discussions to acquire UK-based company Access Self Storage.

 Notable Projects

 Lodging

-The Ascott Limited, a wholly owned subsidiary of CapitaLand, opened The Ascott Singapore in 1984.
-Ascott's portfolio spans over 220 cities across more than 40 countries in Asia Pacific, Central Asia, Europe, the Middle East, Africa, and the USA.